8 Square Competitors for POS & Credit Card Processing

 PayPal payments are now accepted at physical shops like Walmart, Best Buy, and Home Depot.
 But you don’t have to be a big name or have deep pockets to start accepting PayPal in your store.
 All you need is a free PayPal Business account.

 Zettle uses PayPal for its payment processing and provides a POS system for tablets or mobile.
 Startups can get a PIN pad card reader and begin accepting payments immediately or purchase an entire POS system.
 The software is free to use, with affordable processing rates, and allows you to accept PayPal payment options in-store.
-If you often have customers asking if you accept PayPal at checkout, then PayPal Zettle is your best alternative to Square.
+If customers often ask if you accept PayPal at checkout, then PayPal Zettle is your best alternative to Square.

-Helcim: Best Discounted Payment Processing for Large-volume Sales
+Helcim: Best Low-cost Payment Processing for Growing Sales

 - No monthly fee